elisabacelar/LCD_20x4/README.md

 Useful function to establish a known state of the LCD.
 The function sets the cursor position and the origin of the display to the upper left corner of the screen.
 It does not change the cursor data, but can move it if the LCD origin is not in the upper left corner.
 The function requires the LCD object to which it will apply.

 ### void lcd_set_to_matrix (DisplayLCD* lcd,Coordinates coordinates,PosConfig mode,char character)
 It is quite unusual to use the mirror matrix to store data without displaying it on the LCD.
 However, if an application requires that, this function can be used to add data only to the matrix.
 The position in which the data will be inserted can be specified or not.
 In the negative situation, the function will use the cursor position.
 The parameters required by the function are the LCD object, whose matrix will be used, the coordinates where the data will be stored, the character that will be written to the matrix and a flag to indicate whether the cursor position (CURSOR_MODE) or the position set (SET_MODE) will be used.
-Note that some functions use the mirror matrix to print data on the LCD (e.g. lcd_parallel_shift, lcd_display_matrix, lcd_shift_display).
+Note that some functions use the mirror matrix to print data on the LCD (e.g. lcd_display_matrix, lcd_shift_display).
 Therefore, if the information stored in the matrix cannot be displayed on the LCD, these functions should not be used in conjunction with this one.

 ### void lcd_shift_cursor(DisplayLCD* lcd,Direction direction)
 Shifts the cursor in one position for the right or for the left.
 The direction of the switch must be provided.